Robert Rauschenberg: Early life and education

+Personal life

 Rauschenberg married Susan Weil in the summer of 1950 at the Weil family home in Outer Island, Connecticut.
 Their only child, Christopher, was born July 16, 1951.
 The two separated in June 1952 and divorced in 1953.
-Thereafter, Rauschenberg had romantic relationships with fellow artists Cy Twombly and Jasper Johns, among others.
+Thereafter, Rauschenberg had romantic relationships with fellow artists Cy Twombly and Jasper Johns, poet John Giorno, among others.
 His partner for the last 25 years of his life was artist Darryl Pottorf, his former assistant.

 In the 1970s he moved into NoHo in Manhattan in New York City.

 Rauschenberg purchased the Beach House, his first property on Captiva Island, on July 26, 1968.
 However, the property did not become his permanent residence until the fall of 1970.

+Death

 Rauschenberg died of heart failure on May 12, 2008, on Captiva Island, Florida.

-Artistic contribution
+Work

 Rauschenberg's approach was sometimes called "Neo-Dadaist," a label he shared with the painter Jasper Johns.
 Rauschenberg famously stated that "painting relates to both art and life," and he wanted to work "in the gap between the two."
 Like many of his Dadaist predecessors, Rauschenberg questioned the distinction between art objects and everyday objects, and his use of readymade materials reprised the intellectual issues raised by Marcel Duchamp's Fountain (1917).
 Duchamp's Dadaist influence can also be observed in Jasper Johns' paintings of targets, numerals, and flags, which were familiar cultural symbols: "things the mind already knows."